- Need some help?

 Phaidra stands for Permanent Hosting, Archiving and Indexing of Digital Resources and Assets.
 It is based on Fedora open source software and is maintained by the University of Vienna, with whom the University of Padova has been collaborating since 2010.
 The Ca’ Foscari and IUAV universities in Venice, meanwhile, have used the Phaidra platform for publishing their own digital collections since 2014.

 Currently, only trained members of staff and students of the university can upload digital objects for archiving, but navigating the site and, unless otherwise indicated, viewing the digital objects in the collections, is open to all users free of charge.

 The terms and conditions of use for accessing and using the digital objects archived on Phaidra are available here.

 Here we present a brief introduction to the Phaidra user interface and the navigation and search functions, as well as procedures for archiving digital objects.
-For comprehensive instructions, please consult our printable guides.
+For comprehensive instructions, please consult our Printable guides.

 There are various ways to explore Phaidra and its contents.
 The Phaidra homepage offers links to the most recently added collections, and a link to a complete list of collections.
-There is also a search facility, and an icon-based menu offering addition browsing options.
+There is also a search facility, and an icon-based menu offering additional browsing options.